BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 151-200.md

 you will not be able to endure it because your view is to not endure it.
 Or if you have a state of mind that you habitually act out of, again it’s because you cannot endure it.
-Even if you cannot attend properly in that peripheral manner to your state of mind (*yonisomanasikara*), the only way that you would be able to do so is if you start enduring whatever emotional mood you are in, not acting out of it and not trying to get rid of it.
+Even if you cannot attend properly in that peripheral manner to your state of mind
+(<span lang="pi">*yonisomanasikara*</span>), the only way that you would be able to do so is if you start enduring whatever emotional mood you are in, not acting out of it and not trying to get rid of it.

 Sensuality is bad, so don’t act out of it, but that doesn’t mean that you try and remove the thoughts that are there, because that means